microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Update-MgBetaDirectoryRecommendation.md

 ### -ReleaseType
 The current release type of the recommendation.
-The possible values are: preview, generallyAvailable, unknownFutureValue.
+The possible values are: preview or generallyAvailable.

 ```yaml
 Type: System.String